 For a non org-mode user who wants to have greater control over the tree and its contents the org syntax is pretty minimally invasive.
 See this tutorial for a minimal intro to emacs and org to give emacs a whirl.
 Or use your editor of choice noting to retain the *, ** header hierarchy and the [[url][display text]] structure for links.

 The tree shows the current open state of links and tags via highlighting.
 Click on a link to open it or to bring its already-opened Chrome window to the top.
 Double click any highlighted row to go to that window or tab.

 One thing I struggled with is how to handle navigation away from an opened BT window.
 I settled on intercepting the tabs navigation and redirecting to a new tab, leaving the original tab showing the page linked to from BT.
 This seems most intuitive to me given the tools operating model of not trying to track all windows and navigation but to capture only explicitly tagged pages which are intended to be added to my knowledge base.

-- It might be good to be able to reference multiple .org files and either combine or swap between them in the app.
+- It would be good to be able to reference multiple .org files and either combine or swap between them in the app.

 - I should support extension preferences to define the BT window screen location and dimensions.

 - There’s a built in collaboration aspect given that the drive file can be shared!
 I could see having common curated BrainTool file instances being a good way to share information within an organization.